-During the walk I will introduce simple ways to tune in to and be inspired by the landscape: its atmosphere and sensory qualities.
+During the walk we will introduce simple ways to tune in to and be inspired by the landscape: its atmosphere and sensory qualities.
 We will draw, write and make, as we trace our movement through the park, working together to experience and experiment, using materials provided.

 Each walk lasts about 2 hours.
 Places are limited.

 The Big Draw event info is here for Saturday October 5th 2019, 14:00 – 16:00 and book at Eventbrite here: here

 The Big Draw event info is here for Sunday October 13th, 10:00 – 12:00 and book at Eventbrite here:

 A series of other guided walks on a range of topics, organised by the Friends of Winckley Square, will wander and weave through the centre of Preston, during the first three weeks of October 2019 as part of Preston Arts Festival.